-Sofa: Pottery Barn York Sofa–(three cushion, square arm, slipcovered in Sunbrella Ivory Performance Basketweave fabric) Striped bell-sleeve tee: Halogen (Size up if in between!), Jeans: Caslon (These were probably my favorite purchase of the whole Nordstrom sale.
-Run TTS and so flattering!)
+Sofa: Pottery Barn York Sofa–(three cushion, square arm, slipcovered in Sunbrella Ivory Performance Basketweave fabric) Striped bell-sleeve tee: old, but lot’s of similar versions here!, Jeans: Old, but my favorite pair from J.Crew is a similar cut and color!
 Rug: Atlas Weavers (they don’t have it as an option on their website but if you contact them, they will make it for you!)

 Our first stop was West Elm, because I think their style most aligns with our aesthetic, but every sofa we sat on was hard as a rock and just as uncomfortable as our existing sofa.
 (To be fair they only had like four total sofas in the store.
 I’ve sat on comfortable West Elm sofas before 😂)

 Then we happened to walk past Pottery Barn on our way to Crate and Barrel and we figured we may as well stop in.

 Even though I had associated Pottery Barn with an aesthetic that is often a bit traditional for my taste in terms of larger furniture items.
 When we walked in, I was very pleasantly surprised and overwhelmed (in a good way) by how many options we had in terms of styles, prices, colors, fabrics, and endless customization options.

 Read below for more about our process, how we picked out our sofa and a full review of our experience!

 My sofa selection tips: